Kebabist/Messenger_C--_1/README.md

 # Overview:

-Welcome to Aim High with Messenger, a C++ and Qt project that aims to provide users with a seamless and intuitive messaging experience.
-Our project caters to individuals seeking a reliable and efficient messaging platform, and it does so through the use of design patterns and programming concepts that are unparalleled in the industry.
+Welcome Friends, This is a C++ backed and Qt fronted project that aims to provide users with a seamless and intuitive messaging experience.
+Our project caters to individuals seeking a reliable and efficient messaging platform, and it does so through the use of different design patterns and programming concepts.

 # Design Patterns and Programming Concepts: